 (The body map must be completed by the parent/carer before any cream or ointment is applied at school)

-is applied at .
-3011001)
+Name of Pupil

-Name of pupil: Date of Birth:
+Date of Birth

-Class:
+Class

-Name of medication:
+Name of Medication

-Reason for, and frequency of application:
+Reason for, and frequency of

+application

-Name(s) of staff to apply prescribed cream/ointi
+Name(s) of staff to apply

+prescribed cream/ointment

-Indicate below the affected areas where cream/
+Indicate below the affected areas where cream/ointment may require applying.

 Parent/carer name .....